 There are certain skills that many parts department managers have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed customer-service skills, interpersonal skills and math skills.
+We discovered that a lot of resumes listed customer-service skills, math skills and selling skills.

 As you move along in your career, you may start taking on more responsibilities or notice that you've taken on a leadership role.
 Using our career map, a parts department manager can determine their career goals through the career progression.
 For example, they could start out with a role such as service advisor, progress to a title such as technician and then eventually end up with the title service manager.

 There are several types of parts department manager, including:

 The parts manager is both a sales employee and someone in charge of parts inventory and control at an automotive dealership.
 In order to manage a dealership and the personnel, parts managers are responsible for inventory management and sourcing of quality parts depending on demand and cost targets.
 In addition, buying and selling quality parts at the right price is an essential aspect of the job.